dragazo/cpp-gc/README.md

 * `std::unordered_multiset<Key, Hash, KeyEqual, Allocator>`
 * `std::unordered_map<Key, T, Hash, KeyEqual, Allocator>`
 * `std::unordered_multimap<Key, T, Hash, KeyEqual, Allocator>`

+The following types have ill-formed `GC::router` specializations pre-defined for safety.
+This is typically because there is no way to route to said type's contents.
+It is a compile error to use any of these, which should help limit confusion.

 * `std::stack<T, Container>`
 * `std::queue<T, Container>`
 * `std::priority_queue<T, Container, Compare>`